rGitcy/Network-Embedding-and-Application-papers/README.md

-Recommended-read papers on
+Recommended-read papers on Network Embedding
 ===
-GE:graph embedding

 Contributed by Ruijie Wu and Chunyang Ruan